YYYYMMDD SAS Format + SAS MDY Function, How to Use Them

 Other’s confuse the month day year (mdy) form of a date with the SAS mdy function.

 First, it is important to realize that for this particular format, the default separator or delimiter is a dash or hyphen.
-The date we are using as an example (1968/02/21) does not have a dash or hyphen as a separator, instead it is a slash.
+The date I am using as an example (1968/02/21) does not have a dash or hyphen as a separator, instead it is a slash.
 The slash is one of the other possible separators you can use.
 Here are the others:

 n no separator

 The 10 represents the width of the output field.
-If you count how many characters make up that date format, you will notice that it is 10. (including the two separators).
+If you count how many characters (letters + slashes) make up the SAS Date Format YYYYMMDD, you will notice that the total is 10.

-This is a very common date format as well that will let you write date values in these forms:
+This is another very common date format as that will let you write date values in the following forms:

 ddmmmyy, ddmmmyyyy, or dd-mmm-yyyy.